aws/redshift-test-drive/core/README.md

 * sql_statements_skipped.txt
     * Contains all the sql statement which are skipped during the replay process.

-## Running Replay
+## Replay

-Takes an extracted workload and replays it against a target cluster.
+Replay is the process of taking a workload extracted by Extract and replaying the same workload against a target cluster.
 Target cluster could be a Redshift Provisioned or Serverless cluster.

+## Learn how to run Replay with steps below:

 ### Preparation